 The Conference Board

-Gottemoeller was also former executive director for member engagement in the human capital area at The Conference Board.
+Gottemoeller is the former Executive Director for Member Engagement in the human capital area at The Conference Board.
 In this role, she oversaw more than 40 major conferences and programs and 28 councils of senior executives in a range of human capital functions.